preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 # Recommended Changes

-## Web Component
+## Web Component - Vue Component

-Follow the instruction below to update existing web components in your extension:
+Follow the instruction below to update existing components in your extension:

-1. Remove all comment syntax start with `/*@....` in web component interface.
+1. Remove all documentation comments with the syntax `/*@....*/` in Web Component interface files.
 For example:

     - IComponentA.ts